Local Foods

 • Many beaches in Central and South Sound experience sustained levels of pollution.
 Fewer beaches are open to harvest in this region, particularly along the highly populated shoreline between Tacoma and Everett where it is not safe to eat harvested shellfish.
 Officials often need to shorten the harvest season at the beaches in this region that are open to fishing due to health concerns.

-• Port Gamble Tidelands in the Admiralty Inlet region has been open for shellfish harvest since 2016.
+• Port Gamble Tidelands in the Admiralty Inlet region opened for shellfish harvest in 2016.
 The Department of Ecology and the Port Gamble S’Klallam, Suquamish, and several other tribes, led cleanup efforts at this site to address contamination from a former mill property.
-The work is highlighted as a success resulting in a cleaner and healthier bay.
+The work resulted in a cleaner and healthier bay.
 Over 5,000 people harvested shellfish at Port Gamble in 2020.

 • The Department of Health (DOH) regularly monitor water quality and test shellfish for biotoxins.
 DOH will close areas when shellfish are not safe to eat.
 Always check the Washington Shellfish Safety Map for beach closures and advisories on the day you plan to harvest shellfish.